 Whether you are looking to advance your career or simply find some self-fulfillment, higher education is always a good investment.
 Choosing to go back to school could also save you some money on car insurance if you find a provider that offers student discounts.

-Wage by Race and Ethnicity
+Wage by Race and Ethnicity in New York City

 While getting a degree or certification from an institution for higher learning can help you earn a higher wage there are also a few common jobs for you to choose from in the New York metro area that pay well without advanced degrees.
 These include miscellaneous manager positions, elementary and middle school teachers, administrative assistants, retail salespersons, and nursing and other health aides.